Modern slavery statements

 Anti-Slavery and Human Trafficking Statement

-ICG's 2022 Modern Slavery Act statement
+ICG's 2023 Modern Slavery Act statement

 View PDF

-For year ended 31 March 2022
+For year ended 31 March 2023

-Introduction and purpose
+1. Introduction and purpose

-Business overview
+2. Business overview

 With a global footprint, ICG has a strong history of over three decades of delivering investment performance to its clients and of actively partnering with its portfolio companies.
 ICG continually seeks to grow existing and launch new strategies, it develops long-term relationships with its business partners to deliver value for shareholders, clients and employees, and conscious of its position of influence, takes actions to benefit the environment and society.
-ICG are focused on generating long-term, sustainable value, and are committed to achieving Net Zero by 2040.

-Policy
+3. Policy

 ICG seeks to respect human rights in alignment with the provisions of both the Universal Declaration of Human Rights (the UDHR) and the International Labour Organization Declaration on Fundamental Principles and Rights at Work (the ILO Declaration), including the right to collective bargaining and freedom of association of all staff.

+ICG recognises that there are different ways in which a company can be exposed or linked to modern slavery risks.
 During the year, ICG completed its annual review of (i) its structure, business and supply chains to identify the main risks to slavery and human trafficking in its business and supply chains, (ii) the measures already in place to address such risks, and (iii) any additional measures that may be warranted in light of such risks.

-(a) ICG Staff
+(a) ICG staff

 As an asset management company, ICG has a relatively straightforward supply chain model which is built around its core financial practice, maintaining its global offices and supporting its technological infrastructure.
+The vast majority of our spend (over 95%) in the year ended 31 March 2023 was with suppliers based in the United, Kingdom and the United States.

 ICG conducts mandatory annual training for all employees to ensure they are equipped to identify possible indicators of slavery and human trafficking and respond both effectively and proportionately.